HarborCompliance/todo-interview-app/README.md

 - Then I am redirected to the edit task page,
 - I can see three required input fields on the page
   - task name (text)
-  - description (paragraphs)
+  - description (text area)
   - status (select list - Not Started, In Progress, Completed)
 - Then I fill all the above required input fields,
 - And I press the “Submit” button,
-- Then I should be redirected to the home page
+- Then I should be redirected to the home page,
+- And I see the task with updated data

 *Story #5* - As an authenticated user, I can delete a task